 True to his promise, David later sought Jonathan’s descendants to whom he could show kindness (2 Samuel 9:1-13).

 God said that He found David a “man after My own heart, who will do all My will” (Acts 13:22; 1 Samuel 13:14).
 As such, David could not have engaged in homosexual acts with Jonathan, as LGBTs make the two to appear as doing.
 That would have been contrary to God’s will.
 True, in a moment of weakness David committed adultery with Uriah’s wife Bathsheba – and also had her husband killed in battle (2 Samuel 11).
 But David deeply repented of his double sin after God confronted him with it (2 Samuel 12:1-15).
-Psalm 51 expresses David’s heartfelt repentance over this sin.
+Psalm 51 expresses David’s heartfelt repentance over this double sin.

 LGBTs should, rather, follow David’s example of true repentance for their sin towards God our Creator, and against fellowman.
 As Jesus warned twice, “I tell you, no; but unless you repent you will all likewise perish” (Luke 13:3, 5).